liayin/blog/_posts/2022-5-17-econometric-models.md

 permalink: /posts/metrics-models/
 ---

+(Updated 6-30-2023)

 This post lists common econometric models.
 It is currently work-in-progress.
 Please let me know if you have models in mind that I should include.

 Table of Contents
 * TOC